Proof that pi is irrational

 In the 1760s, Johann Heinrich Lambert was the first to prove that the number π is irrational, meaning it cannot be expressed as a fraction $a/b,$ where $a$ and $b$ are both integers.
 In the 19th century, Charles Hermite found a proof that requires no prerequisite knowledge beyond basic calculus.
-Three simplifications of Hermite's proof are due to Mary Cartwright, Ivan Niven, and Nicolas Bourbaki.
+Three simplifications of Hermite's proof are due to Mary Cartwright, Ivan Niven, and Nicolas Bourbaki (pseudonym of a group of mathematicians).
 Another proof, which is a simplification of Lambert's proof, is due to Miklós Laczkovich.
 Many of these are proofs by contradiction.

 In 1882, Ferdinand von Lindemann proved that $\pi$ is not just irrational, but transcendental as well.